fuzz/remote/blog/plastic.markdown

 writing to a physical device, that requires synchronous communication.
 Similarly while distributed teams choose tools and processes that support asynchronous communication there are times when synchronous communication is necessary.
-The day-to-day implementation of this can vary by team--team video calls and 1-1 manager video calls and so on--but sometthing I believe should not vary for long-running teams is getting together once or twice a year for a few days on the company's time and dime to do something fun.
+(TODO: consider breaking paragraph into 2.
+One about sync/async and one about importance of company retreats to offset the social bonding needs of organizations) The day-to-day implementation of this can vary by team--team video calls and 1-1 manager video calls and so on--but something I believe should not vary for long-running teams is getting together once or twice a year for a few days on the company's time and dime to do something fun.
 Not a tech conference or an all-hands work meeting but something fun.
-It does not have to be a whitewater rafting excursion; getting together in a centrally-located city and visiting museums is fine.
+It does not have to be a whitewater rafting excursion; getting together in a centrally-located city and visiting museums is great too (TODO: mention Strange Loop Conference using hands on museum as bonding experience for attendees?).
 There is a level of intimacy that only comes with face-to-face interaction, but people do not have to work in an office together for that to happen.
+(TODO: discuss importance of "Flow" for programming and that async processes avoid interruptions that lead to inefficient systems due to "20 min tax for reachieving flow)
+(TODO: consider discussing creative benefits of these trips.
+At prior company, one of our major products came out of creative coding time enabled during in person company retreat)

 I believe a properly-run distributed team has more transparent and less siloed communication and that that leads to better collaboration.
 This may be a